osmandapp/docs/content/osmand/navigation/markers-navigation.md

 The flag on the object (Map marker) with line from your location to it (option).

+Arrow and line show object location and distance to it.

 ![Navigation marker Android](/assets/images/navigation/marker/navigation_marker_android.png) ![Navigation marker iOS](/assets/images/navigation/marker/navigation_marker_ios.png)